Athletic Training Services

 Sports Injury Prevention

 Certified athletic trainers work with coaches, athletes and parents to raise awareness of common injuries and the best prevention methods.
 These efforts include education about proper techniques for tackling and throwing.
-Trainers may also recommend personal or team equipment that reduces the risk of injury.
+Athletic trainers may also recommend personal or team equipment that reduces the risk of injury.

 On-Field Injury Assessment, Treatment and Care Coordination